sarkonovich/Hue-Switch/README.md

 ```ruby
 switch.voice "save scene as romantic dinner"
 ```
-note: scenes saved with \#voice will affect all lights.
+note: scenes saved with \#voice will be affect all lights.
 ######Schedules
 Scheduling syntax is extremely flexible.
 Any command can be scheduled.
 With \#voice you can schedule up to a week ahead of time (e.g., "next Monday") and dates ("June 22") are not supported
 ```ruby